Commercial Helicopter Pilot Services

 Redeye: The Helicopter

-G-REYE- or 'Redeye' as it's known- is a night and float equipped Robinson 44 configured as an IFR trainer.
+G-REYE- or 'Redeye' as it's known- is a night and float equipped Robinson 44 configured with Aspen and Garmin glass cockpit fit.

 Redeye's avionics suite consists of Aspen PFD/MFD displays and a Garmin GTN750.
 The PFD displays flight critical parameters, radio navigation data via digital HSI/ ILS deviation indicator formats and local wind vector output.
 The latter is exceptionally useful for off-airfield operations.
 The MFD displays a moving map and is capable of showing weather and traffic outputs with additional hardware.
 Redeye's Aspens are integrated with a Garmin GTN750 GPS/NAV/COM allowing for transfer of navigational information between the units.